temporalio/documentation/docs/java/workflows.md

 }
 ```

-Calling methods annotated with `@QueryMethod` is not allowed from within Workflow code.
-Use an Activity to call them.

 ## Starting Workflow Executions

-In Java, Workflows can be started both synchronously and asynchronously in Java.
-To do either, you must initialize an instance of a `WorkflowClient`, create a client side Workflow stub, and then call a method that is annotated with `@WorkflowMethod`.
+In the Temporal Java SDK, Workflows can be started both synchronously and asynchronously.
+To do either, you must initialize an instance of a `WorkflowClient`, create a client side Workflow stub,
+and then call a Workflow method (annotated with the `@WorkflowMethod` annotation).

 ### Asynchronous start

 An asynchronous start initiates a Workflow execution and immediately returns to the caller.
 This is the most common way to start Workflows in a live environment.

 <!--SNIPSTART money-transfer-project-template-java-workflow-initiator-->
 <!--SNIPEND-->

 If you need to wait for the completion of a Workflow after an asynchronous start, the most straightforward way is to call the blocking Workflow instance again.
 If `WorkflowOptions.WorkflowIdReusePolicy` is not set to `AllowDuplicate`, then instead of throwing `DuplicateWorkflowException`, it reconnects to an existing Workflow and waits for its completion.
 The following example shows how to do this from a different process than the one that started the Workflow.
 All this process needs is a `WorkflowId`.

 ```java
 WorkflowExecution we = new WorkflowExecution().setWorkflowId(workflowId);